textbook-hunt/textbook-hunt/index.md

 # Textbook Hunt

-Here is the link to the [textbook hunt application](http://textbookhunt.meteorapp.com/#/).

-Here is the [Textbook Hunt application github page](https://github.com/textbookhunt/textbookhunt) which cotains the source code.
+Here is the [Textbook Hunt depository page](https://github.com/textbookhunt/textbookhunt) which cotains the source code.

 ## Goal of the Project